-- What are the goals of On-Time? - What are the key components of On-Time? - List the Facilitator's roles in implementing On-Time. - What is the role of the program champion? - How would you respond to questions regarding the accuracy of the reports? - What is the Facilitator's role in developing the piloting plan? - What is the Facilitator's role in prioritizing progress and impact of the program? - How is the Menu of Implementation Strategies used in the implementation process? - What is the Facilitator's role in the Self-Assessment?
+- What are the goals of the On-Time program? - What are the key components of the On-Time program? - What is the Facilitator's role in implementing the program? - What is the role of program champion? - How would you respond to questions regarding the accuracy of the reports? - What is the Facilitator's role in developing the pilot plan? - What is the Facilitator's role in prioritizing progress and impact of the program? - How is the Menu of Implementation Strategies used in the implementation process? - What is the Facilitator's role in helping with the Self-Assessment?
+Incorporating reports into new meetings?